gwastro/pycbc/docs/ahope/matched_filter.rst

 The choices here and their description are as described below

-* WORKFLOW_INDEPENDENT_IFOS - Template banks will be generated within the workflow.
+* WORKFLOW_INDEPENDENT_IFOS - Matched-filter trigger files will be generated within the workflow.
 These banks will be made to cover only short (normally ~ 2000s) of data to reflect PSD changes over time and will be independent and distinct for each analysed interferometer.
 This uses the setup_matchedfltr_dax_generated sub-module.

 Currently only one option, but others can be added.
 The subfunctions used are described here